FC Chernomorets Burgas: 1905–1958

 In 1905, a group of Bulgarian students from the Robert College of Istanbul created a new sports club in Burgas with the name SC Strela.
-Several years later, SC Strela was officially licensed as an association and in May, 1912, the local municipality chose the first staff and the first president of the club.
-In the period between 1918–1919, SC Strela had a roster of 200 members, slowly growing into an association with a big importance to the city. Тherefore some changes had to be made and on August 1, 1919, the first president of the club was chosen to be Stefan Ilic.
+Several years later, SC Strela was officially licensed as an association and in May 1912, the local municipality chose the first staff and the first president of the club.
+In the period between 1918 and 1919, SC Strela had a roster of 200 members, slowly growing into an association with a big importance to the city. Тherefore some changes had to be made and on 1 August 1919, the first president of the club was chosen to be Stefan Ilic.
 By his suggestion, the club's name was chosen to be changed to SC Chernomorets and the same year, a football department was created to the sports society, named FC Chernomorets.

 Between 1919 and 1944, the football club participated in the Bulgarian State Championship, regularly promoting and relegating from the different divisions of the league.
 In the following years several changes were made.
 In 1944, the club was bought by the Municipality of Burgas, its name was changed to FC Lyuboslav and a new manager was hired – the prominent Hungarian coach Kramer Lipot.
-However the results weren't good and soon he was sacked from his job.
+However the results were not good and soon he was sacked from his job.
 Years later, the bad results were the reason to bring FC Lyuboslav to a dissolve.